 I’m cheating a little bit here, because our story actually begins on the previous day.
 After returning to the hotel, but before going to sleep, we set to work arranging our transportation to and from the Great Wall for the following day.
 This was far more stressful than we had expected.

 Having already seen what we thought was Beijing’s big attraction (exclusive of the Great Wall, I suppose), we decided to spend a day relaxing at the Summer Palace.
 We assumed, from the name, that the Summer Palace would be smaller and less intense than the Forbidden City.
 After all, it’s only a part-time palace, right? […]

 Today we took on the Forbidden City.
 We slept in and decided to try out some of Beijing’s street food rather than try to catch the last few minutes of the hotel’s buffet.
 One of the vendors nearby was advertising “hamburgers”, so we tried out a local interpretation of a tried-and-true Western delight.

-We began our day day as every day ought to be begun – with cakes.
-Amelia had bought a small cake for her birthday (as you may recall), and Iris had given Kat two mooncakes the previous evening.
+We began our day as every day ought to be begun – with cakes. had bought a small cake for her birthday (as you may recall), and Iris had given Kat two mooncakes the previous evening.
 Not wanting to port these delicacies to Beijing on their backs, the ladies decided to carry them in their bellies.